 - salt and pepper

 - Dice bacon strips into 1/4″ bits.
 Fry up the bits in the pot over medium heat.
 (It’s OK to start from a cold pot.)
 Once they start sizzling, fry for about 5-7 minutes or until they have rendered most of their fat and look browned and cooked through.
 If your bacon was especially fatty, you might want to spoon off some of the fat until you have about 2 tablespoons or so left.

 - Dice onion and celery into 1/4″-1/2″ bits.
 Add to bacon.
 Cook for 5 minutes but don’t let the onions get too dark brown or burnt.

 - Add flour and stir or whisk it in thoroughly.
 Let it cook for a minute or two, stirring occasionally.

 - Peel (or not) and dice potatoes (1/2″ pieces).
 Add to pot with thyme and bay leaf.
 Stir, bring to a simmer, cover pot, and cook for 10-12 minutes until potatoes are done.

 - Add cream, clams, parsley, and pepper.
 Add salt if needed.

-Sometimes I add a couple tablespoons of butter at the end which is really a nice touch, but not necessary.
+Sometimes I melt in a couple tablespoons of butter just before serving for extra richness.
+This is really a nice touch, but not necessary.
 The chowder is ready to eat right away, but tastes just as good later or the next day.
 We usually make this right before sitting down to Christmas Eve dinner.
 The kids used to enjoy their clam chowder in sourdough bread bowls.
 This is fantastic with really good sourdough, but really filling!
 Enjoy!